Why seek ALTCS Application Assistance?

-In Arizona, the state-specific Arizona Medicaid program (also called ALTCS) falls under the control of the Arizona Health Care Cost Containment System (AHCCCS).
+In Arizona, the state-specific Arizona Medicaid program (also called ALTCS) falls under the Arizona Health Care Cost Containment System (AHCCCS) control.
 Under the supervision of AHCCCS, Arizona Medicaid is available to all individuals who meet the residential, financial, and medical qualifications.

 AHCCCS has set specific financial and medical criteria that applicants must meet.
 These eligibility criteria ensure that only deserving applicants most in need of governmental assistance receive the program’s benefits.

-It’s important to note that Arizona is an income cap state.
-When submitting the application, your income and assets must pass the financial eligibility test.
+It’s important to note that Arizona is an income-cap state.
+When applying, your income and assets must pass the financial eligibility test.

 You are allowed to spend down your assets to qualify.
-You can also transfer the excess assets using the various transfer rules that are permitted.
+You can also transfer the excess assets using the permitted transfer rules.

-Steve Dabbs is a Certified Medicaid Planner in Arizona.
-With over 35 years’ experience, Steve Dabbs has helped many people to get qualified for ALTCS.
+Steve Dabbs is a Certified Medicaid Planner, Fiduciary and in Arizona.
+With over 35 years of experience, Steve Dabbs has helped many people to get qualified for ALTCS.

 Over 70% of ALTCS applicants are denied approval because of minor errors, so you should definitely consider getting professional help!

-Steve Dabbs can provide you ALTCS Application Assistance through his Professional Value-Added Services that will help you to get qualified for ALTCS which will save your Money and Time.
+Steve Dabbs can provide you with ALTCS Application Assistance through his Professional Value-Added Services that will help you to get qualified for ALTCS, which will save you Money and Time.